Fast food collective agreement: key 2026 points

 - Additional hours are limited to one-tenth of the weekly or monthly duration specified in the contract

-- They can be increased to one-third by company agreement or individual amendment
+- They can be increased to one-third by a collective agreement (company or branch), not by a simple individual amendment to the contract

 Modification of working time distribution#